 Bottom line is, end of the day none of them help you predict a person’s intention but they might at least give you a hope to classify people into different categories to learn about their behavioral patterns.
 Yes, hope is a big word.
 But a lot of things affect our actions and behavior such as current good or bad situations, physical and mental health, life circumstances, past experiences, influences of close people, environment, personal and traditional values etc.

 So recently I started taking a second look at type theories but now I am going in depth primarily on Jungian major 8 type of cognitive functions based on which MBTI types and questionnaires are made.
 Each personality type has 4 major cognitive functions according to that theory.
 I read it somewhere that our cognitive functions do not fully develop up until our mid-30’s.
 So when we are young and have not gathered enough life experiences (or perhaps have been through life changing experiences), it is fairly possible that we are in reality one type but test as another type.
-So my take on that is to study the cognitive functions of all types to find out which type we dominantly resonate more with and then we should very honestly take the test even if we do not like the answers.
-We should keep taking the test every once in a while to figure out the consistency or inconstancy.
+So my take on that is to study the cognitive functions of all types to identify our natural preferences and then we should very honestly take the test even if we do not like the answers.

 It is my opinion that, unless we consciously choose to stick with one type, it is possible to develop our other unused cognitive functions.
 What I mean by that, is we all have all 8 cognitive functions: 4 of which, by the typology theory we use predominantly and we also use our shadow functions in time of stress and excitement.
 That means we act like our opposite personalities in rare occasions.
 But with careful self-development approach, I think, we can in fact develop our “unused” cognitive functions.
 However, the best practice is to stick with one type to avoid inconsistency and to embrace ourselves as one type and then work on our weaker functions to strengthen our talent functions.